-In our opinion the County complied, in all material respects, with the compliance requirements referred to above that are applicable to the Measure A Funds for the period from July 1, 2015 to June 30, 2016.
+In our opinion the County complied, in all material respects, with the compliance requirements referred to above that are applicable to the Measure A Funds for the fiscal year ended June 30, 2017.

 Internal Control Over Compliance

 Management of the County is responsible for establishing and maintaining effective internal control over compliance with the compliance requirements referred to above.
 In planning and performing our audit, we considered the County's internal control over compliance to determine the auditing procedures for the purpose of expressing our opinion on compliance, but not for the purpose of expressing an opinion on the effectiveness of internal control over compliance.
 Accordingly, we do not express an opinion on the effectiveness of the County's internal control over compliance.